lexibank/tlopo/out/vol3/chapter7.md

-The tree designated by PSV &ast;n-mobwol was evidently also a large species, as G. sessilis and G. platyphylla are both canopy trees.
+The tree designated by PSV _&ast;n-mobʷol_ was evidently also a large species, as G. sessilis and G. platyphylla are both canopy trees.

 <table>
 <tr>